eduardabenevenutti77/eduardabenevenutti77/README.md

 🔭
 -->
-### Olá!
-Eu sou a  Maria Eduarda Benevenutti
+### Hello!
+I'm Maria Eduarda Benevenutti
-## Bem vindos ao meu perfil do GitHub 👋
+## Welcome to my GitHub profile! 👋

-⚡ Estagiária em Desenvolvimento de Software - Weld Vision
+⚡ Intern in Software Development at Weld Vision

-🌱 Estudante de Análise e Desenvolvimento de Sistemas - 2º Semestre
+🌱 Student of Systems Analysis and Development - 2nd Semester

-🌱 Estudante de ensino médio técnico em informática - 2020 à 2022
+🌱  High school student in technical computing - 2020 to 2022

-👩‍💻 Estudando <i>Python</i>, <i>Java</i> e <i>Desenvolvimento Web</i> no tempo livre
+👩‍💻  Studying Python, Java, and Web Development in my free time

-🔭 Buscando aprimorar meus conhecimentos em desenvolvimento web - backend & frontend :)
+🔭  Seeking to enhance my knowledge in web development - both backend and frontend :)